The following craving technique will help you overcome any craving, no matter how strong, because it takes advantage of how your brain works.

 To get started with the CBQ Method, click here to get the free Foundational Video of the CBQ.

-And if you want help and support, join our CBQ method Facebook support group.
-We have thousands of members who are on the same journey as you.
-And we post tips every day to help you quit smoking and remain smoke-free.
+And if you want help and support, you can join the CBQ Method Facebook support group.
+The CBQ Facebook community has thousands of amazing members who are on the same journey as you.
+And my team and I post tips every day to help you quit smoking and remain smoke-free.

 Join here: https://www.facebook.com/groups/cbqmethod/